Safe payments

 *

-P – Protect: Protect the injured area by taping and bandaging it, or use joint protectors or crutches.
+P – Protect the injured area by taping and bandaging it or using joint protectors or crutches.

 OL – Optimal Loading: Load as early as possible but not too hard or heavy.